 Harmonic Art Campus in Medellín, Colombia

-The Harmonic upper shell has a central note along with individual tone fields around the outer circumference, all of which are hand-tuned.
-It may sound like a harp, bell, or steelpan, depending on how it is played.
+The Harmonic upper shell has a central note and individual tone fields around the outer circumference, all hand-tuned.
+Depending on how it is played, it may sound like a harp, bell, or steelpan.
 The notes are constructed in a “zig-zag” sequence on its outer circle from the lowest to the highest.
-This allows performers to ascend or descend the scale by playing the notes alternately with his/her right and left hand.
+This allows performers to ascend or descend the scale by playing the notes alternately with their right and left hands.
 Each tone field has multiple overtones on a flat area around an inverted oval in the middle, with gaps between the notes for percussive slaps.
-The materials used for the Harmonic are carefully selected not only for the beautiful sound they produce but also to ensure the instrument is an impressive sculpture.
-Unlike other instruments, there are no musical modalities or methods to learn, and no pre-written musical scores or songs to memorize.
+The materials used for the Harmonic are carefully selected for the beautiful sound they produce and to ensure the instrument is an impressive sculpture.
+Unlike other instruments, there are no musical modalities or methods to learn and no pre-written musical scores or songs to memorize.
 This instrument marries rhythm, melody, and harmony in a single flow.

 Each fundamental tone has an overtone tuned to an octave above it and an additional compound fifth note above the octave.
 The overtones can be highlighted or silenced depending on how and where the musician strikes the notes.
 Players can activate the octave note when striking the long side, and the compound fifth can be activated when striking the short side.
 The overtones may be heard as an integrating part of the note being played, among various levels of overtones that float around the main notes.
 Every note on your Harmonic should be fine-tuned, with overtones that give each a rich, layered quality.
 The Harmonic is truly capable of conducting a small orchestra on your lap and bringing the music up from the depth of your body.

-The Harmonic is a captivating and enchanting musical instrument.
+The Harmonic is a fascinating and enchanting musical instrument.
 It represents the union and requirements of an excellent quality sound sculpture, genuinely unique and powerfully exclusive.